 - Dutchman’s Pipe Cactus

-Under ideal conditions, this plant may have pretty, fragrant flowers in the evening which wilt at sunrise.
+Under ideal conditions, this plant may have pretty, fragrant flowers in the evening that wilt at sunrise.

-This is a tropical plant needing a consistently warm setting with bright filtered sunlight to thrive.
+This tropical plant needs a consistently warm setting with the bright filtered morning sun to thrive.

 Asplenium fern is also known as Bird’s Nest Fern because it grows in a tightly gathered cluster on tree trunks or sometimes on buildings.

-Although this plant looks like a fern, it is an epiphytic succulent.
+Although this plant is a fern, it is an epiphytic succulent.

 Alternately, mount it on a branch or plank of wood to hang on your wall and care for it as an epiphyte.

-Tips On Growing Succulents in Low Light or Shade
+Tips On Growing Low Light Succulents in Shade

-Clearly, because succulents come in a wide variety of types of plants, ranging from epiphytes to drought-resistant cactus-like plants to tropical humidity loving plants, the care for shade-loving succulents varies greatly from plant to plant.
+Clearly, because succulents come in a wide variety of plants, ranging from epiphytes to drought-resistant cactus-like plants to tropical humidity-loving plants, the care for shade-loving succulents varies greatly from plant to plant.

 Be careful not to take a one-size-fits-all approach.

-Instead, evaluate the setting you have and then research the plants you have in mind to determine which ones can thrive in your specific conditions.
+Instead, evaluate your setting and research the plants you have in mind to determine which ones can thrive in your specific conditions.

-Succulents will all do well with some sun for some part of every day.
+Succulents will all do well with some bright light for some part of every day.

-If light is too strictly restricted, your succulent will become weakened leggy and will not flower.
+If the light is too strictly restricted, your succulent will become weakened and leggy and will not flower.

 Six hours daily of filtered sunlight or good artificial light is highly recommended for any succulent.

-Because succulents, by definition, hold and store their own water, most are able to do well with infrequent watering.
+Because succulents, by definition, hold and store their own water, most can do well with infrequent watering.

 Like most plants, a deep, thorough occasional watering is preferable to small amounts of water applied frequently.

-All succulents require a fast-draining substrate to prevent the roots and stems from standing in water.
+All succulents require a fast-draining substrate to prevent the roots and stem from standing in water.

 This is a recipe for root and stem rot.

-Be sure to choose a planting medium intended for orchids when planting an epiphytic succulent.
+Be sure to choose a planting medium for orchids when planting an epiphytic succulent.